alderven/cafe/README.md

 ```javascript
 python -m pytest --alluredir report
 ```
-1. At the end you will get testrun results.
-It will be something like that
+1. At the end you will get test run results.
+It will contain some brief information about test results
 ```javascript
 ==================== 1 failed, 5 passed in 92.04 seconds =====================
 ```
+But to get more representative results we are going to generate Allure report.

 # HOW TO GENERATE ALLURE REPORT:
 We are using Allure Framework to get nice and detailed representation of the results.